Being king is more than assuming leadership and a superpowered mantle. As the new Black Panther, King T’Challa, quickly learns.

 Black Panther (2018) Synopsis

 Centuries ago, a meteorite containing the powerful metal Vibranium fell onto Central Africa.
-Through the use of it, five tribes transformed their reclusive nation of Wakanda into the most advanced on Earth, but chose to masquerade as a third-world nation in fear of their technology being misused by outsiders.
-In modern times, Prince T’Challa returns home to be crowned king after the events of Captain America: Civil War.
+Through the use of it, five tribes transformed their reclusive nation of Wakanda into the most advanced on Earth, but subsequently chose to masquerade as a third-world nation in fear of their technology being misused by outsiders.
+Jump forth to modern times, Prince T’Challa returns home to be crowned king after the events of Captain America: Civil War i.e. his father’s death.
 The new sovereign soon faces his greatest challenge as an ugly secret from the past emerges.
-This is a secret that divides him between Wakanda’s traditions and its obligation to the world.
+This is a secret that divides him between Wakanda’s traditions and its obligations to the world.

-In the same way, Black Panther (2018) is an invigorating alternative to previous MCU entries.
-There is the usual plethora of dazzling action sequences and humourous moments, but at its heart, the movie is very much a political philosophy movie.
-One that condenses the complexity of the discussed topic and makes it palatable through exotic panoramas, colourful customs, and of course, super-powered brawling.
+In the same way, I’d say Black Panther (2018) provides an invigorating contrast to previous MCU entries too.
+There is the usual plethora of dazzling action sequences and humourous moments, but at its heart, this movie is very much about political philosophy.
+One that also condenses the complexity of the subject and makes it palatable through exotic panoramas, colourful customs, and of course, super-powered brawling.

 PS: I feel obliged to write a little on the race-related accolades showered on Black Panther (2018).
 With shame, I confess I would have barely noticed these aspects had I not read several reviews before watching.
 This undoubtedly is the ill-effect of being part of the majority race; Chinese are the Whites in Singapore, at least numerically.
 For the movie to remind me of this albeit through third-party reviews, well, that is an accomplishment.
 Perhaps the movie’s greatest.